Our Mission

 Trauma-Informed Clinical Psychologist

-With years of experience in diverse clinical settings, Tara has provided one-on-one therapy, collaborated within multidisciplinary teams, and supported survivors in safe house environments.
+With years of experience in diverse clinical settings, Arezou Ghasemi has provided one-on-one therapy, collaborated within multidisciplinary teams, and supported survivors in safe house environments.
 She is also an active contributor to suicide prevention initiatives and community-based mental health education.

-Grounded in evidence-based approaches and guided by compassion, Tara is dedicated to helping individuals reclaim their lives with resilience, clarity, and hope.
+Grounded in evidence-based approaches and guided by compassion, Arezou Ghasemi is dedicated to helping individuals reclaim their lives with resilience, clarity, and hope.

 Director of Medical Services & Education